Volunteer Involvement: Attention Business People!

 We need your help to make this work!

-Thus, the interaction Candidates will have with experienced adults who are willing to share their wisdom will be deep, meaningful, and may help them make decisions that will affect them for the rest of their lives and build a network that will serve them for years.
+At the end of the allocated time and submission of the finished product (via email copied to the participating school’s Site Director), the volunteer Manager will also send a letter of recommendation if the student has earned said reward.
+The interaction participating students will have with experienced adults who are willing to share their wisdom will be deep, meaningful, and may help those students make decisions that will positively affect them for the rest of their lives.